 The first Idea Camp took place in October and the second in December 2020.
 Overall, more than 200 Hungarian high-school students met online to brainstorm and work in teams to find the best solutions to the proposed challenges.

 This year the problem questions were:

 - How can school/everyday life be transformed and rethought based on the circular economy?

-- What business solutions can be put in place to mitigate climate change in urban transport and food supply systems?
+- What business solutions can be put in place to mitigate climate change in the urban transport and food supply systems?

 Students had the fantastic opportunity to participate in a lecture by Diána Ürge-Vorsatz, Hungary’s leading climate expert, CEU teacher and Vice-Chair of the Intergovernmental Panel on Climate Change.

 Amongst the 24 mentors who dedicated their time and knowledge to help the students during the brainstorming sessions were professionals such as an innovation coach, a circular economy expert from the Embassy of the Kingdom of the Netherlands, founding owners of PANNON Green Power and many more.